xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 **4. Debug/build_type**

-These options specify flags to do with debugging symbols and optimization.
+This option configures debugging symbols and optimization.

 We recommend using the multi-valued variant `build_type`